Gormonboza/personal-ai-assistant-google-calendar-interactive-villa-policy/README.md

 This repository contains the official **Privacy Policy** and **Terms of Service** for the application:

-> **Personal AI Assistant for Google Calendar — for guests of the interactive villa**
+> **Personal AI Assistant for Google Calendar — for guests of the Interactive Villa**

 Created by **Denis Novikov** as part of the *Interactive Villa* project.